tomwhite/disq-original/README.md

 loaded.
 Intervals are specified using htsjdk's `Interval` class.

 For reading BAM/CRAM/SAM, when intervals are specified it is also possible to load unplaced unmapped reads if desired.

+### Ordering Guarantees

+This library does not do any sorting, so it is up to the user to understand what is being read or written.
+Furthermore, no checks are carried out to ensure that the records being read or written are consistent with the header.
+E.g. it is possible to write a BAM file whose header says it is `queryname` sorted, when in fact its records are unsorted.

+For reading a single BAM/SAM file, the records in the RDD are ordered by the BAM sort order header (`unknown`, `unsorted`, `queryname`, or `coordinate`).
+For reading multiple BAM/SAM files, the records in the RDD are ordered within each file, and files are ordered lexicographically.
+If the BAM/SAM files were written using a single invocation of the write method in this library for an RDD that was sorted, then the RDD that is read back will retain the sort order, and the sort order honors the sort order in the header of any of the files (the headers will all be the same).
+If the BAM/SAM files are not globally sorted, then they should be treated as `unknown` or `unsorted`.

+CRAM and VCF files are always sorted by position.
+If reading multiple files that are not globally sorted, then they should be treated as unsorted, and should not be written out unless they are sorted first.

 ### Partition Guarantees